Let's do it together Let's do it together

 How to Lay Artificial Grass

-Our NoMow artificial grass range comes in a variety of thicknesses, to give the grass look and finish you’re after.
-So, whether your backyard has paving or a lawn, artificial turf can transform the way you use your garden.
-If you’re ready to say goodbye to the lawnmower and relax outdoors all year round, follow our easy step-by-step guide to installing artificial grass
+Our artificial grass comes in a variety of thicknesses, so you can find the grass look and finish you’re after.
+Whether your backyard has paving or a lawn, artificial turf can transform the way you use your garden.
+If you’re ready to say goodbye to the lawnmower and relax outdoors all year round, follow our easy step-by-step guide to installing artificial grass!

 Here’s what you’ll need: